RobertsLab/resources/docs/Lab-Communication.md

 ## GitHub Issues
 A critical form of lab communication is via [RobertsLab/resources GitHub Issues](https://github.com/RobertsLab/resources/issues).
 This serves as a catch-all for problems, concerns, troubleshooting, purchasing, wish list, lab meeting topics, and other miscellaneous things that you might need help with (also for which the ideas/resolutions might be useful for the rest of the lab).

-## Lab Meetings
-We generally have weekly lab meetings.
-These can be attended in person or remotely via video/audio chat.
-Steven will post link(s) for joining the chats in [Slack](https://genefish.slack.com) and/or in the event on the [Roberts Lab Google Calendar](https://calendar.google.com/calendar/embed?src=mrc305%40gmail.com&ctz=America/Los_Angeles).

-We alternate between a DEI focus and academic discovery.
-Themes can be found below.
-In general we will use DEI slots for a book club focused discussion and academic discovery will be a mix of modules including but not limited to...
-- coding mini lectures
-- list of knowledge gaps
-- journal club (potential model - foundational paper coupled with new paper)
-- formal presentations (including practice talks)
-- revisit common tasks (eg writing, ref managing, notebooks)
-- round robin code show and tell
-- handbook focus
-- peer feedback
-- data workshop

-A traditional update with be rolled into new format that might include presentation or simply recent notebook posts

-<iframe width="682" height="422" seamless frameborder="0" scrolling="yes" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSTNFZvm1UbyKlGU0nsiif4uJfV66V1Hovxmc2M0cMnKW-Kj7L60HVv4H3ipC5Nfl-I64dQlFdZFjwV/pubhtml?gid=0&amp;single=true&amp;widget=true&amp;headers=false"></iframe>